Get Started

 After adding the iPhone 15 Pro Max to the cart outside the USA region, the shipping cost of $120 is shown in the order details.

-Also, as a part of the order bump, you can see the the offer inside the order.
+Also, as a part of the order bump, you can see the offer inside.

 WooCommerce Flat rate shipping costs outside USA